-Kimberly “Kanerah’taro:roks” Terrance is an Indigenous entrepreneur and community development advocate.
-After immersing herself in an all-embracing cultural education and personal healing journey since the age of 18, Kimberly has has had the opportunity to learn and connect with many different cultures and Indigenous communities around the world.
-This experience has led her to understand that the winding path to individual and collective healing requires balancing the capitalistic and social realms of today’s society and the ability to make a personal connection.
+Kanerah’taro:roks Kimberly Terrance is an Indigenous cultural knowledge maker, community development advocate and entrepreneur.
+Immersing herself in educational, cultural and personal development opportunities since adolescence, Kimberly has been able to learn and connect with many different cultures and communities around the world.
+With an avid love for Indigenous Art, Culture and Community, her journey has led her to believe that the winding path to individual and collective harmony requires the ability to make a personal connection while balancing the capitalistic and social realms of today’s society.

-Kimberly holds a BS in Business Administration from SUNY Potsdam and a professional business certificate from Columbia University.
+Kimberly holds a BS in Business Administration with minors in Community Health and Native American Studies from SUNY Potsdam and a Professional Business Certificate from Columbia University.

 She is an enrolled member of the Saint Regis Mohawk Tribe and a member of the Mohawks of Akwesasne.

 Education, authenticity and respectful engagement between friends from different cultures are some of the essential elements on which the Indigenous World Organization was founded.
 We support connections that are respectful of cultural differences and welcome all to join in the vibrant regeneration of our social, economic and cultural life-ways.